rafelafrance/AnopluraTraiter/README.md

-# traiter_lice
+# The Lice Traits Database Project
-Extract traits and locations from scientific literature about lice
+Extract traits and locations from scientific literature about lice.